swapnil604/wildwing-icicle/README.md

 ```

 ### Step 5: Analyze video data
 This script saves the video recordings, telemetry data, and YOLO outputs for each mission.
-See the [WildWing telemetry]() for example outputs.
+See the [WildWing deployment data](https://doi.org/10.5281/zenodo.14838101) in Zenodo for example outputs.

 To automatically label video data with behavior, we recommend using [KABR tools](https://github.com/Imageomics/kabr-tools).